PyMySQL/mysqlclient/doc/user_guide.rst

             *This must be a keyword parameter.*

          charset
-            If supplied, the connection character set will be changed to this character set.
+            If present, the connection character set will be changed to this character set, if they are not equal.
+Support for changing the character set requires MySQL-4.1 and later server; if the server is too old, UnsupportedError will be raised.
+This option implies use_unicode=True, but you can override this with use_unicode=False, though you probably shouldn't.

-            If omitted, empty string, or None, the default character set from the server will be used.
+            If not present, the default character set is used.

             *This must be a keyword parameter.*

          collation

-            If ``charset`` and ``collation`` are both supplied, the character set and collation for the current conneciton will be set.
+            If ``charset`` and ``collation`` are both supplied, the character set and collation for the current connection will be set.

             If omitted, empty string, or None, the default collation